 Some of the examples which Mr. Whitson presents in the article are particularly noteworthy because they suggest the dangers that may arise out of an indiscriminate marketing strategy implemented by the landlord and its leasing team.
 For example, a building that scores in the 98th percentile for energy efficiency will earn 18 points under LEED-EB:OM, but a tenant in pursuit of LEED-CI will not receive any points for the base building’s exemplary energy performance.
 A base building can also receive up to 15 points under LEED-EB:OM for alternative transportation where employees carpool to work; under LEED-CI, unless the base building is sufficiently close to mass transit, the tenant will not receive any alternative transportation points, even if its employees all carpool.

 Indeed, Mr. Spilger also describes in the article a recent project where a tenant leased space in a LEED-EB:OM Gold-certified building with the expectation that – it too – would earn LEED-CI Gold for its own interiors.
-Rather, because LEED-CI’s prerequisite water efficiency requirements are higher than those for LEED-EB:OM, the tenant was unable to pursue a LEED-CI rating without completely replacing the bathroom fixtures.
+Rather, because LEED-CI’s prerequisite water efficiency requirements are higher than those for LEED-EB:OM, the tenant was unable to pursue a LEED-CI rating without completely replacing the bathroom fixtures, he utilized this opportunity to do major renovations which were needed for the bathroom, including an addition of a Painted Oak Vanity Unit with Marble Top next to the shower, and a tile replacement as well.
 Mr. Whitson notes that

 “[i]f the requirements for LEED-CI were considered before upgrading the building’s restrooms, fixtures with higher water efficiency could have been selected at little or no extra cost, while creating a competitive advantage for the building.
-Imagine the liability a real estate broker or interior designer with a LEED AP designation might have if they fail to explain the ramifications to their client before the lease is signed, or if this blows a lease deal for a building owner.”
+Imagine the liability a real estate broker or interior designer with a LEED AP designation might have if they fail to explain the ramifications to their client before the lease is signed, or if this blows a lease deal for a building owner, so he get the right services for maintenance of this building, such as the areas served by guelph painters which specialize in painting maintenance.

 Risk management, of course, is not strictly the province of outside counsel; LEED consultants and real estate professionals need to understand the mechanics of each individual LEED rating system – and how they interact, or fail to interact, with one another – when presenting certification alternatives to their clients.
 For example, we wrote previously here at GRELJ about how a base building’s green features can offer tenants up to 21 points for tenants seeking LEED-CI certification.
 However, Mr. Whitson’s remarks above should ring all the more salient in a construction environment where controlling costs continues to remain paramount, and USGBC continues to place an increased emphasis on existing buildings.